 Generally, it takes 8 weeks for an individual to recover after shoulder replacement surgery.
-At this point, you should be able to perform most daily tasks comfortably.
+At 8 weeks after surgery, you should be able to perform most daily tasks comfortably.
 However, that doesn’t mean that you will be back to normal range of motion after that time.
 It can take several months before the shoulder is healed sufficiently to resume some activities, like strength exercises.

 Here’s a timeline of what you might expect during recovery.

 - 2–3 weeks: You can return to desk work.